WolfgangMehner/vim-plugins/vim-support/README.md

                         The template system.

     doc/vimsupport.txt
-                        The help file for the vim support. doc/templatesupport.txt
+                        The help file for the Vim Support. doc/templatesupport.txt
                         The help file for the template system.